adithya-nethmini/social-media-time-wasters-analysis/README.md

 This project analyzes user behavior on social media to identify segments most prone to wasting time.
 Using data analysis, clustering, and regression modeling, I have determined key factors that influence productivity loss due to excessive social media usage.

 📂 Dataset

-The dataset was obtained from:
+The dataset was obtained from
   Repo Owner: Sonal Shukla (GitHub Profile)
   Repository: SocialBuzzAnalytics